ercross/wheel/gwc/README.md

   by a ⟨newline⟩ character.
 Characters beyond the final ⟨newline⟩ character will not be included in the line count.

+- A character is the smallest unit of human-readable text in a string.
+  It represents a single symbol, such as a letter, number, punctuation mark, or special character including whitespaces

 - A word is defined as a string of characters delimited by white space characters.
 White space characters are the set of characters for which the iswspace(3) function returns true.

 - If more than one input file is specified, a line of cumulative counts for all the files is displayed on a separate line after the output for the last file.

 ### Additional Feature